This year (2018), the global advertising industry is projected to surpass $550 billion.

 Even today, there are only a few things that I want to go and buy myself -- to look at the ads, do comparison shopping, and so forth.

 But what about fashion decisions?
-Are you going to trust your AI to choose your clothing?
+Are you going to trust your personalised AI assistant to choose your clothing?

 We’re heading towards a future where, regardless of the product or service category, your AI will make the majority of your buying decisions -- and this paradigm shift poses a tremendous threat to traditional advertisers.